 I am kind of a hippy, which is why I live here.
-The building is LEED certified, which means my electric bill only comes out to $9 a month.
+The building is LEED certified, which means my electric bill only comes to $9.00 a month.

-And if you don’t know how to cook or clean like me, you can always call up room service.
+If you don’t know how to cook or clean like me, you can always call room service.

 Painting of me

-I know this picture looks a bit weird, but I am too cheap to pay for anything… luckily enough the following companies furnished my place: Online Poker, Nerdy Shirts, Shoemoney Capital, Revenue Enhancement Group, Train Signal Computer Training, Chitika, Get Ads, Globalizer Network, Device Doctor, Driver Library, Buddy TV, John Chow, Five Q Enterprises, and Big Door Media.
+I know this picture looks a bit weird, but I am too cheap to pay for anything.
+Luckily for me, the following companies furnished my place: Online Poker, Nerdy Shirts, Shoemoney Capital, Revenue Enhancement Group, Train Signal Computer Training, Chitika, Get Ads, Globalizer Network, Device Doctor, Driver Library, Buddy TV, John Chow, Five Q Enterprises, and Big Door Media.

-I know I said I would never live in a rich neighborhood and I am still sticking with it.
-I live downtown because it’s convenient for me and although my place is decent, there are a lot of places that are close by that aren’t “fancy”.
-For example, I lived in a 275 square foot apartment that was located across from a drug park for 6 months when I first moved to Seattle… and I loved it.
+I know I said I would never live in a rich neighborhood, and I am still sticking with it.
+I live in downtown Seattle because it’s convenient for me.
+And although my place is decent, there are a lot of places that are close by that aren’t “fancy.”
+For example, I lived in a 275-square-foot apartment that was located across from a drug park for six months when I first moved to Seattle, and I loved it.

-And the main reason I chose to live in a hotel wasn’t to showoff — I am an entrepreneur that has very little free time on my hands.
-If I learned how to cook and clean (I used to clean restrooms for a living) I would technically lose more money than if I paid someone to do those things for me.
+The main reason I chose to live in a hotel wasn’t to show off.
+I am an entrepreneur that has very little free time on his hands.
+If I cooked and cleaned myself (I used to clean restrooms for a living), I would technically lose more money doing that than if I paid someone to do those things for me.

 Lastly, I know the pictures look “great”, but it isn’t as fun as you may think.
-I still prefer living in a 50 year old home in La Palma, California.
-You never end up using the fancy amenities places like this provide.
+I still prefer living in a 50-year-old home in La Palma, California.
+You never end up using the fancy amenities places like this hotel provide.

-*Update: I never purchase real estate to lose money, I truly think I will make a good return on my investment.
-Before I bought this place I put offers on over 20 other homes… my theory was that if I keep on placing low offers, someone has to accept sooner or later.
+*Update: I never purchase real estate to lose money.
+I truly think I will make a good return on my investment.
+Before I bought this place, I put offers on over twenty other homes.
+My theory was that if I kept placing low offers, someone would accept one sooner or later.
 You just have to be patient and take emotions out of the picture when negotiating.